-- If nothing is projected for some reason, click All Programs -EPSON Projector - Epson USB Display - Epson USB Display Vx.xx on your computer. - When using a computer running Windows 2000 under user authority, a Windows error message is displayed and you may not be able to use the software.
+- If it is not installed automatically, double-click My Computer EPSON PJ UD EMP UDSE.EXE on your computer. - If nothing is projected for some reason, click All Programs -EPSON Projector - Epson USB Display - Epson USB Display Vx.xx on your computer. - When using a computer running Windows 2000 under user authority, a Windows error message is displayed and you may not be able to use the software.
 In this case, try updating Windows to the latest version, restart, and then try to connect again.